How to Focus

 Shooting handheld at 1/125th or slower is asking for blur to creep into your shot.
 Don’t chance it, get a tripod if you need to drop down slower or hike your ISO in worse case scenarios to keep the shutter speed suitable.

 Most cameras have a self-timer so if you’re shooting on a tripod at a slow shutter speed you may want the blur of a long exposure but no camera shake on top.
-Simply set the self-timer to 2 seconds which will stop you having to hold the camera during the exposure.
+Simply set the self-timer to 2 seconds which will stop you from having to hold the camera during the exposure.
 Ideal if you’re only going to get one chance.

 We’re all guilty of it – we think the camera is faster than us, but we can be wrong.
 Stopping to take a shot and instantly moving off as soon as we’ve hit the shutter button is a disaster movie.
-Just slow down and make sure you’ve given your camera to complete the full exposure cycle.
-Older cameras can slow down over time and may not be as nippy as you thought.

 Take a breath and pause before you take the shot.
 Get into a comfortable position so your arms, elbows and feet aren’t moving or shaking.
 The tiniest of movements can happen during a quick shot and spoil the entire moment.

 Fingers crossed we’ve helped you out of a sticky spot and now you know how to focus your subject and get those pin-sharp pictures you’ve been craving.
-If you’re ready to show off your wonderful creations, then upload your pictures to the iPhotography gallery.
+I